| |

 some of the fine wire strands off until it fits.
 This won't affect

+anything.
 From the solar controller

 to the battery bank I often am able to use the same #4 AWG welding wire, depending on the length of the